 One of the highlights is the wide range of authentic Korean cuisine.
 You can sample dishes like bibimbap, bulgogi, and kimchi, as well as other traditional Korean treats.

 The Atlanta Korean Festival is a family-friendly event that’s open to everyone.
 Best of all, admission is free!

 5900 Brook Hollow Pkwy, Norcross, GA 30071, USA

-If you prefer sharing your experience with a big group, check out the Seoul of the South Tour.
+If you prefer sharing your dining experience with a big group, check out the Seoul of the South Tour.

 Many of the major K-pop tours in the US go through Atlanta, so keep your eyes peeled.

 Korean cultural organizations

 The Korean Cultural Center (KCC) was founded in 2003 to promote, you guessed it, Korean culture in the United States through education and performing arts.